Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 needs a cleansing ritual performed by a living druid so she can finally rest.

 If the PCs don't fall for the illusion, the aboleth fights them immediately.
-If they _do_, he will wait for them to bring Athannah down here and will first dominate her and _then_ fight the PCs.
+If they _do_, he will wait for them to bring Athannah down here, dominate her and _then_ fight the PCs.

 Menotheguro himself only has 3 levels of Necromancer, but those are stacked on top of an aboleth stat block so he's certainly boss material.
 If Nerrenn escaped